Online Learning: A Modern Introduction Using Convex Optimization: Lower Bound for Bounded Online Linear Optimization

-We will first consider the bounded constrained case.
-Finding a lower bound accounts to find a strategy for the adversary that forces a certain regret onto the algorithm, \emph{no matter what the algorithm does}.
+We will first consider the constrained bounded case.
+Finding a lower bound amounts to finding a strategy for the adversary that forces a certain regret onto the algorithm, \emph{no matter what the algorithm does}.
 We will use the probabilistic method to construct our lower bound.